theupdateframework/taps/candidate-succinct-delegation-tap.md

 # Rationale

-Hashed bin delegations commonly use the same key for each bin in order to allow for automated signing of targets files.
+Hashed bin delegations commonly use the same key for each bin in order to allow for automated signing of target files.
 If the same key is used for all bins, this key should only need to be listed once in the delegating metadata.